vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/what-is-stored-in-a-region/index.md

 ### RegionEntry
 The base implementation of RegionEntry is called [AbstractRegionEntry](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/internal/cache/entries/AbstractRegionEntry.java).
 It has several direct abstract subclasses including:

-- `VMThinRegionEntry` — is a RegionEntry that has statistics disabled
+- `VMThinRegionEntry` — is a RegionEntry that has statistics deactivated
 - `VMStatsRegionEntry` — is a RegionEntry that provides extra statistics including hit, miss and lastAccessedTime
 - `AbstractLRURegionEntry` — is a RegionEntry that provides LRU destroy eviction behavior
 - `AbstractDiskRegionEntry` — is a RegionEntry that provides persistence or LRU overflow eviction behavior